 You can’t keep score, and you can’t be afraid to let yourself be vulnerable.
 As I write this I realize where I fall short.
 I don’t keep score, but I seem to lack the strength to let the world know I don't always feel strong.
 I’d much rather take care of it myself.
 Why?
 Is it because I don’t want to seem weak or I don’t want someone to fail me?
 Heck, I don’t know.
 And truth be told, I don't want to know.
 That would mean digging deeper into myself than I'm willing to do.
 Maybe it’s because I’ve just taken care of me for so long.
 Maybe it's just habit.
 Maybe that’s a cop out.

 I've strayed from the topic.
 I didn’t write this to analyze me.
 But perhaps a little self-analysis wouldn't hurt to realize the part we play in our relationships.
 I wrote it because the 50/50 thing is a set up for failure.
 I could quote scripture, successful couples, history, and psychologists to support my ideology on relationships, but I'm sure others could find just as much evidence to support an opposing view.
 The examples I could give you from my own life would turn this article into a book, but again, that's just my life.
 What does your life tell you about your own relationships?

 The bottom line I wish to express is we should expect more from ourselves and our loved ones.
-We should be able to adjust to what is needed without always being told, but at the same time we shouldn’t be afraid to express or needs.
-It doesn’t mean the person doesn’t love us if they read our mind; it might be we are too guarded to allow them to view the complete package that is us.
+We should be able to adjust to what is needed without always being told, but at the same time we shouldn’t be afraid to express our needs.
+It doesn’t mean the person doesn’t love us if they can't read our mind; it might be we are too guarded to allow them to view the complete package that is us.
 Look less for blame and more for love.